ramesh-dev-code/azure-ai-solutions/multi-agentic-ticket-triage/README.md

 # Use Case: Ticket Triage

 ### Prerequisites
-Get a subscription to Microsoft Azure Cloud and create a resource group
+Create a [free account on Azure](https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account) to build AI solutions using Azure AI services

 ### Key Functions
 Prioritizes user's ticket, assigns team, and estimates efforts based on the content and complexity